Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

-\begin{corollary} $F(W)$ satisfies the order condition for $(<_A, <_D)$ if and only if $W$ is produced by a generalized interval exchange transformation with the same orders.\\ With the notations of Theorem \ref{t2}, $w\phi (v)$ (resp. $\phi (v)w$ for prefix return words) is produced by a generalized interval exchange transformation with the same orders as $T$ if and only if $v$ is produced by a generalized interval exchange transformation with the same orders as $T_{[w]}$.\end{corollary} {\bf Proof}\\ The first assertion is deduced from Proposition \ref{pfl} through Theorem 19 of \cite{fhuz},, the second one comes from Proposition \ref{t2r}. \\
+\begin{corollary} $F(W)$ satisfies the order condition for $(<_D,<_A)$ if and only if $W$ is produced by a generalised interval exchange transformation with the same pair of orders.\\ With the notations of Theorem \ref{t2} for the morphism $\phi$, if the $U_i$ are suffix (resp. prefix) return words, $w\phi (v)$ (resp. $\phi (v)w$) is produced by a generalised interval exchange transformation with the same orders as $T$ if and only if $v$ is produced by a generalised interval exchange transformation with the pair of orders $<_{Dw},<_{Aw}$.\end{corollary} \begin{proof} The first assertion is deduced from Proposition \ref{pfl} through Theorem 19 of \cite{fhuz}, the second one comes from Proposition \ref{t2r}.\end{proof}

-We want now to improve the nontrivial direction of Proposition \ref{pfl} to get something better than a natural coding of a generalized interval exchange transformation.
+We want now to improve the nontrivial direction of Proposition \ref{pfl} to get something better than a natural coding of a generalised interval exchange transformation.
 The following result could also be deduced from Proposition \ref{pfl} and the proof of Theorem 19 of \cite{fhuz}, but the present proof is self-contained and uses only words of bounded length.
+Its proof uses the fact that resolving bispecials in the language of an interval exchange transformation is equivalent to ordering the images of the discontinuities.

+\begin{proposition} The non extendable language $F(W)$ satisfies the order condition for $(<_D,<_A)$ if and only if $W$ is included in a grouped coding of an affine interval exchange transformation with the same pair of orders.\end{proposition} \begin{proof} The ``if" direction is immediate.